AL333Z/ReactiveApplication/funcional_programming/monad.md

 **NB**: in the literature, `flatMap` is often called `bind` and `unit` is often called `return`.

 Two example of monads are represented by `Option` and `List`.
-Starting from the implementation of Monad, they can be defined as follows.
+Starting from the definition of Monad, they can be defined as follows (reusing the implementation provided by the Scala standard library):

 ```scala
 val optionMonad = new Monad[Option] {